mpolden/atb/README.md

 [![Build Status](https://travis-ci.org/martinp/atbapi.png)](https://travis-ci.org/martinp/atbapi)

-JSON API for bus data in Trondheim, Norway.
+A minimal JSON API for bus data in Trondheim, Norway.
 This API proxies requests to the AtB public API and converts the responses into a sane format.

+Responses from AtBs public API are cached.
+By default bus stops will be cached for 1 week and departures for 1 minute.

 You can request access to the SOAP API provided by AtB [here](https://www.atb.no/aapne-data/category419.html) (Norwegian).